-Welcome.
-This blog will explore the history of software engineering, analyse the current state of the industry, and try to predict its future trajectory.
+Welcome to my new blog.
+I will use this space to explore the history of software engineering, analyze the current state of the industry and try to predict its future trajectory.

 It's a good time to be a software engineer.
 This is software's golden age.

 Software, and the global computer networks via which it is distributed, is now critical infrastructure, essential to the normal functioning of whole economies and societies.

 In the consumer space, there is easy access to a never-ending treasure trove of exotic digital goods and services, some of which have reached awesome levels of sophistication in their user experience.

 The methods and tools we use to make software are better than ever, too.
 We have an extraordinary choice of languages, platforms and methodologies at our disposal.
 The most superior trendsetter technologies tend to be given away entirely for free.
 It is now the norm for software firms to invest substantial resources in the invention of new and improved tools that facilitate the manufacture of software… then promptly waive all their rights to the intellectual property!

 With the aid of open source tooling and cheap computing capacity, we have automated away many aspects of our jobs.
 This means we can deliver more and more, faster and faster.

 Yet for all the promise of agile development cycles and lean business models, our industry is notorious for its stubborn ineptitude to deliver completed products on time, on budget and to spec.